DanielSmith/danielsmith/techdetail.md

 - Docker
 - AWS S3
 - MongoDB for order storage
-- MySQL for retreiving NYC Acris title info
+- MySQL for retrieving NYC Acris title info

 ### How To Map Cities With Vue, GeoJSON, And Google: Box Set (5 part article)